Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 The feature search is exploratory; it has no multiple-testing adjustment or uncertainty intervals.

+The separate county-relative PPSF modeling workflow consumes the same cataloged feature contract and writes model artifacts under `output/models/county_relative_ppsf/`.
+Its feature importance is distinct from the descriptive Spearman ranking and contribution display described above.

 ## County Climate Playbook

 The lookup combines overall and hazard-specific NRI measures, monthly county